g2s3-2018/g2s3-2018.github.io/applications.md

 In addition, **a letter of recommendation** should be sent directly from your adviser to [application@g2s3.com](mailto:application@g2s3.com) with subject line `G2S3 Reference: Applicant Last Name, Applicant First Name`.

 **The deadline for applications is February 1, 2018.**

+Selected candidates will be notified by e-mail in mid March, 2018.

 ### Financial support
 Thanks to the generous sponsorship from SIAM, applicants selected to participate pay no registration fee.
 Funding for local accommodations and meal expenses will be covered for all participants.